ArthurJakobsson/gnn-mapf/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-SSIL GNN MAPF with Simulation and DAgger Pipeline's documentation
+SSIL GNN MAPF with Simulation and DAgger Documentation
 =============================================================================

 .. toctree::